GoogleCloudPlatform/cloud-hackathons/hacks/gemini-ghack/README.md

 ### Success Criteria

 - Be able to give a detailed overview of the Quotes application: what are the use cases?
 What might be missing or could be improved?
 Gemini can help you decide
-- Explain the methods within the QuoteController class
+- Explain the methods within the QuoteController class and show an OpenAPI spec for all the operations
-- Show Gemini Code Assist in action and understand how to refine prompts
+- Find and fix the bug **more detail once the bug is added**
+- Produce a passing unit test

 ### Learning Resources